Mann Mayal: Critical reception

-Sadaf Haider of Dawn Images wrote, "Mann Mayal is an undeniable runaway commercial success, it will not have the repeat value or iconic status that Humsafar, Diyar-e-Dil, Pyarey Afzal, Dastaan, Aun Zara, or other great iconic serials have.
+Sadaf Haider of DAWM Images wrote, "Mann Mayal is an undeniable runaway commercial success, it will not have the repeat value or iconic status that Humsafar, Diyar-e-Dil, Pyarey Afzal, Dastaan, Aun Zara, or other great iconic serials have.
 It will go down as just another pot boiler that made a lot of money, which is shame because this serial started off with a spark of brilliance."
 Furthermore, it was criticized for its storyline with critics saying it "senseless", and was panned for its overrun which initially was to have only twenty-four episodes.
 The finale episode of series revived widespread criticism and critical reviews both from public and critics.
-In a brief review of series, Sadaf Haider of Dawn News wrote, "even Mannu's newfound feminism couldn't save Mann Mayals last episode," she further said, "Mann Mayal had some great production value in the first 20 episodes, the script still had some internal logic and it has always been beautifully picturised.
+In a brief review of series, Sadaf Haider of Dawn News wrote, "even Mannu's newfound feminism couldn't save Mann Mayals last episode, and further stated, "Mann Mayal had some great production value in the first 20 episodes, the script still had some internal logic and it has always been beautifully picturised.
 High ratings may well have been the reason for its decline in quality, as the producers realised that this cash cow could be milked for another 10 episodes."
-Haider, also equipped "Mann Mayal may well be a testament to the patience of the Pakistani public, the dogged determination of watching a serial to the end once it's started but the real X factor was, of course, Hamza Ali Abbasi," and advise him that he should concentrates "on quality before his brand starts to lose its luster."
+In a 2021 article by Aqsa Younas of The Friday Times, the portrayal of the protagonist as a 'good wife' who faces abuse and depends on a man to save her, and the antagonist who is portrayed as selfish because she is determined was criticised.